thinkjs/thinkjs/packages/think-cli/README.md

 The `skipCompile` field in the metadata file should be an object hash containing map configuration required to generate a project from a template.
 It contain the following fields：

-  * default: Generate single module project mapping configuration
+  * `default` - Generate single module project mapping configuration
-  * multiModule: Generate multi-module project mapping configuration
+  * `multiModule` - Generate multi-module project mapping configuration

 Example: